 How To Get Rid Of Fleas In Your Bed

-Keep the vacuum bag inside - as mentioned above, if you vacuum without getting rid of the vacuum bag, the fleas will just crawl out of the bag and restart the infestation.
-Another thing you can try is putting a flea collar inside the vacuum bag.
-This should help to kill the eggs, adults, and larvae that you vacuum up.
+As mentioned, if you vacuum without getting rid of the bag, the fleas will just crawl out of the bag and reignite the infestation.
+An alternative strategy would be to put a flea collar inside the vacuum bag.
+This should help to kill the eggs, larvae and grown fleas that you vacuum up.
 A highly recommended collar to use in your vacuum is the Zodiac Flea and Tick Collar.

 Since the infestation almost certainly began with man's best friend, if you want to fully eradicate the problem then you should take serious steps to remove any fleas and larvae from your pet's skin, fur and bedding.